 1st Reading – Isaiah 35: 4-7a

-This section of the Book of Isaiah was added to the earlier part of the book.
-It probably is prompted by the Babylonian exile which brought great fear and despair to the people whose country now lay in ruins and many of the people were back in slavery.
+This section of the Book of Isaiah was probably prompted by the Babylonian exile, which brought great fear and despair to the people whose country lay in ruins and many people back into slavery.
 The writer of Second Isaiah wants to inject hope and fearlessness born of faith: a trust in the God who “will come with vindication.”
 It speaks for all of us who believe in a God who is greater than all evil and whose grace is more powerful than any affliction.
 (Celebration, Sept.
 2006)

 2nd Reading – James 2: 1-5